webstackdev/openstack-osa-office-cluster/K8S.md

 kubectl -n kube-system create token kubernetes-dashboard
 ```

-Kuberntes command to get ingress:
+Kubernetes command to get ingress:

 ```bash
 kubectl get ingress -A -o yaml
 ```

-## What defines the pod set?
+## Known issues

+1. **keystone-auth webhook chicken-and-egg.** If `k8s-keystone-auth` can't start, the kube-apiserver Webhook authorization blocks ALL API calls.
+Workaround: SSH into master, edit `/etc/kubernetes/apiserver` to remove `Webhook` from `--authorization-mode`, restart apiserver, fix the issue, restore from `apiserver.bak`.

+## Magnum Pod Set

 Magnum's Heat templates define a base set of system pods that every cluster gets.
-These are baked into the FCOS driver templates we were reading on `cloud-4core` (`kubeminion.yaml`, `kubemaster.yaml`, and the boot scripts they invoke).
+These are baked into the FCOS driver templates on `cloud-4core` (`kubeminion.yaml`, `kubemaster.yaml`, and the boot scripts they invoke).
 The bootstrap scripts deploy:

 - calico (from your network-driver calico choice)
 - coredns (hardcoded)